pratik1507/EmailNotification/README.md

 Also change the sender mail, reciever mail, subject and message as requried from com.klu.controller under src/main/java

-Hope this infromation will help you to execute the code .
+Hope this infromation will help you to execute the code successfully.